endlessm/endless-sdk-flatpak/README.md

 Our Makefile includes some other targets which may be useful.

  * `make check`: Check that the BuildStream project is valid
- * `make update-refs`: Update references to the newest versions.
+ * `make track`: Update references to the newest versions.
  * `make bundle`: Create a set of Flatpak bundle files in _out_.

 ### Installing BuildStream